markimus-maximus/CMC_Scraper/README.md

 # Data Collection Pipeline Project- Coin Market Cap Web Scraper

-My third project for AiCore.
-Webscraping coinmarketcap.com for cryptocurrency data.
+My third project with the aiCore workflow was to design and implement a data collection pipeline.
+To acquire data a webscraper was written to scrape coinmarketcap.com for cryptocurrency data.
 The milestones in this project are below:
 Milestone 1: Deciding the website to scrape